ai-pipestream/pipestream-quarkus-extensions/README.md

 1. Go to Actions → Release Extensions → Run workflow
 2. Select bump type (patch/minor/major)
-3. Check which extensions to release (all checked by default)
-4. Optionally enable "Dry run" to preview versions
+3. Optionally enable "Dry run" to preview the version
-5. Click "Run workflow"
+4. Click "Run workflow"

 The workflow will:
-- Build and verify all selected extensions
+- Build and verify all extensions
-- Create git tags for each extension
+- Create a git tag for the release (e.g., `v0.7.0`)
-- Push tags (triggers automatic publishing)
+- Push the tag (triggers automatic publishing of all components)

 ## CI/CD Workflows

 - **test.yml** - Runs on push/PR to main, tests all extensions.
 On push to main, also publishes SNAPSHOTs to Maven Central.
-- **release-extensions.yml** - Manual workflow to create release tags
+- **release-extensions.yml** - Manual workflow to create release tags (single tag for all components)
 - **publish-extensions.yml** - Triggered by tags, publishes releases to Maven Central + GitHub Packages

 ## Using the BOM